Welcome to Annual General Meeting 2018

 Item 12b – Election of the Board

-The Nomination Committee proposes re-election of all Board members: Staffan Jufors, Anders Narvinger, Björn O. Nilsson, Maud Olofsson, Joakim Rubin, Kristina Schauman and Anders Snell.
+The Nomination Committee proposes re-election of the board members: Gunilla Berg, Anders Narvinger, Maud Olofsson, Joakim Rubin, Kristina Schauman and Anders Snell.

-* Refers to the holding of shares or other stocks as of 3 mars 2017.
+* Refers to the holding of shares or other stocks as of 3 Mars 2018.
 This also includes holdings by close related natural or legal persons.

 The Nomination Committee proposes that Anders Narvinger is elected as Chairman of the board.